fishcute/BreakBlocker/README.md

 Refer to the [wiki](https://github.com/fishcute/BreakBlocker/wiki) for usage.

-Refer to [this link](https://github.com/fishcute/BreakBlocker/wiki#examples) for some example usages.
+Check out [this link](https://github.com/fishcute/BreakBlocker/wiki#examples) for some example usages.